Permits and Regulations

 • All motorized vehicles are prohibited from all sections of the Tahoe Rim Trail.

-• Electric bikes (ebikes) are ONLY allowed on sections of the TRT within Lake Tahoe Nevada State Park that are open to bikes.
+• Electric bikes (ebikes) are not allowed on the Tahoe Rim Trail.

 • The maximum group size in Desolation and Granite Chief Wilderness Areas is 12; Mt.
 Rose Wilderness Area is 15.